ScanMix: Learning from Severe Label Noise via Semantic Clustering and Semi-Supervised Learning: Experiments

 \subsection{Ablation Study}

 We show the results of the ablation study of ScanMix in Table~\ref{tab:results_ablation}.
 Using classification accuracy in the testing set of CIFAR-10 and CIFAR-100 under symmetric and asymmetric noises at several rates, we aim to show the influence of self-supervised training by itself or in combination with SSL.
-For self-supervised learning, we use the current SOTA method, SCAN~\cite{SCAN}, displayed in the first two rows, with the first row containing the published results, and the second, our replicated results using the authors' code.
+For self-supervised learning, we use the current SOTA method, SCAN~\citep{SCAN}, displayed in the first two rows, with the first row containing the published results, and the second, our replicated results using the authors' code.
 The result is the same across different noise rates because it never uses the noisy labels for training.
-Using the pure SSL method, DivideMix~\cite{DivideMix}, which is the current SOTA in noisy label learning, we see that it has much better results for low noise levels, but SCAN is better for severe label noise.
+Using the pure SSL method, DivideMix~\citep{li2020dividemix}, which is the current SOTA in noisy label learning, we see that it has much better results for low noise levels, but SCAN is better for severe label noise.
 When using SCAN for pre-training DivideMix, we note that results become quite good for all types and levels of noise.
 Neverthless, our ScanMix improves the results of SCAN + DivideMix, showing the efficacy of ScanMix, which combines SSL with semantic clustering.

+A common issue with learning with noisy labels is the tendency of models to overfit the noisy labels during training~\citep{liu2020early,ma2018dimensionality}, causing a reduction of accuracy in the test set.
+To show the robustness of ScanMix to this issue, we present in Fig.~\ref{fig:scanmix_loss_testing_epoch} the prediction accuracy on the test set as a function of the number of training epochs for ScanMix (blue) and DivideMix (black) for 90\% asymmetric noise on CIFAR-100 (a), and 40\% asymmetric noise on CIFAR-10 (b).
+Notice that in both cases, ScanMix is shown to be more robust to overfitting than DivideMix.

-We also show the distribution of losses produced by ScanMix and DivideMix at one of the early epochs of training for CIFAR-10 and CIFAR-100 affected by 90\% label noise in Figure~\ref{fig:scanmix_vs_dividemix}.
-Note that the regime of semantic clustering combined with SSL in ScanMix enables a much clearer separation between the clean (green bars) and noisy (blue bars) samples, when compared with the distribution produced by DivideMix.
-Such clearer separation will help the classification of clean samples in~\eqref{eq:clean_noisy_sets}, which in turn will improve the performance of the SSL in~\eqref{eq:max_likelihood_loss}.
+We also demonstrate that ScanMix is able to provide a reliable separation between clean and noisy samples.
+Figure~\ref{fig:scanmix_vs_li2020dividemix} shows a comparison between the distributions of losses produced by ScanMix and DivideMix at one of the early epochs of training for CIFAR-10 and CIFAR-100 affected by 90\% label noise.
+This figure shows that semantic clustering combined with SSL in ScanMix enables a much clearer separation between the clean (green bars) and noisy (blue bars) samples, when compared with the distribution produced by DivideMix.
+Such clearer separation will help the classification of clean samples in~Eq.\ref{eq:clean_noisy_sets}, which in turn will improve the performance of the SSL in~Eq.\ref{eq:max_likelihood_optimisation}.